-This journey back to our childhood through memories is one of the best ways to unlock a fulfilling future.
+Returning to our childhood through memories is one of the best ways to unlock a fulfilling future.
 Jung provides an essential lesson.
 Memories of childhood playtime hold the key to your earthly pursuits, the key to success that brings happiness.

 Finding the place to start is only the beginning.
 The hardest part is redirecting your life to align with the true desires of your heart.
 It’s not easy because there are so many obstacles in the way.
-But, you want to have happiness rather than fake happiness; it’s the path you must take.
+But you want to have happiness rather than fake happiness; it’s the path you must take.

 “Measure your success by your inner scorecard versus an outer one.” — Robin Sharma

 “Be of good cheer.
 Do not think of today’s failures, but of the success that may come tomorrow.
 You have set yourselves a difficult task, but you will succeed if you persevere; and you will find a joy in overcoming obstacles.
 Remember, no effort that we make to attain something beautiful is ever lost”. — Helen Keller